-The 7.75% scenarios provide an estimate of computed employer contributions based on current actuarial assumptions, and a projected 7.75% market return.
-The other two scenarios may be useful if the municipality chooses to budget more conservatively, and make contributions in addition to the minimum requirements.
-The 6.75% and 5.75% projections provide an indication of the potential required employer contribution if MERS were to realize investment returns of 6.75% and 5.75% over the long-term.
+The first scenario provides an estimate of required employer contributions based on current actuarial assumptions, and a projected 8% market return.
+The other scenarios may be useful if the municipality chooses to budget more conservatively, and make contributions in addition to the minimum requirements.
+The 7% and 6% projections provide an indication of the potential required employer contribution if MERS were to realize investment returns of 7% and 6% over the long-term.